What We Do

 Ensure healthy lives and promote well-being for all at all ages.

-Our work is directly related to the achievement of this SDG in the areas of drug use, teenage pregnancy, reproductive health, sexually transmitted diseases, maternal & child mortality in Nigeria.
+Our work directly contributes to the achievement of this SDG by addressing critical issues such as drug use, teenage pregnancy, reproductive health, sexually transmitted diseases, and maternal and child mortality in Nigeria.

 Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all.